Self-Dumping Hoppers: Everything You Need To Know [plus 7 ideal applications for them]

 Some businesses like truss shops deal with extra long scraps of wood.

 How can you store and move long, unwieldy pieces of wood like that?

 A stretch hopper might be the answer for you.
 Stretch hoppers can be manufactured to have both ends open so that long scraps can be stored and hauled in them.

 Self-dumping hoppers are also designed to make wood scraps lay flat in them.
 This may seem inconsequential, but when wood scraps don’t lay flat they “bridge” or become a web.
-The result of dumpsters that allow bridging is significantly reduced storage.
+The result of bridging is that you can't fit as much in the dumpster.